mohitmishra786/tensor-programming/README.md

 Basic knowledge of C programming and linear algebra concepts is assumed, but each topic is explained from first principles with a focus on practical implementation.

 ---

-## Running the Jekyll Site Locally

-To run this site locally:

-1. Install Ruby and Bundler
-2. Clone this repository
-3. Run `bundle install --path vendor/bundle` to install dependencies
-4. Run `bundle exec jekyll serve` to start the local server
-5. Visit `http://localhost:4000/tensor-programming` in your browser

 ## Contributing